qw4n7y/crowd_pay/README.md

 CrowdPay
 ========

-A ruby wrapper for CrowdPay's API using ActiveRecord for easy objects
+A ruby client for [CrowdPay's API](//crowdpay.com/api-documentation) using ActiveRecord for easy to use ruby objects.

-This gem has been extracted from the Vested.org project courtesy of Calvert Foundation.
+This gem has been extracted from the [Vested.org](//vested.org) project courtesy of [Calvert Foundation](calvertfoundation.org).